 Other major projects have also been highlighted in 2018 by the Auckland Transport Alignment Project (ATAP – see more below) for priority development this decade, to help support the initial development of the future urban areas and ensure good connections develop between these areas and current urban or employment areas.
 These major projects also seek to provide the future growth areas with travel choices, so they grow in ways that are not highly dependent on private vehicles.
 These include the northwestern rapid transit corridor(external link), Mill Road corridor(external link), Penlink(external link) and SH1 North of Albany improvements (including bus shoulders).

-The majority remaining share of projects within the preferred network plans are now being taken forward by a planning entity, known as an alliance, called Te Tupu Ngātahi.
+The majority remaining share of projects within the transport plans are now being taken forward by a planning entity, known as an alliance, called Te Tupu Ngātahi.

 Te Tupu Ngātahi will guide the transport investment, business case and route protection processes for these projects.
 Specifically, its role is to: